sabtain93/RB_109/method_def_method_invoke.md

 # Array#map method uses the return value of the block to return an new array based on the block return value.
 ```

 ## Summary:

-Method definition cannot access local variables initialized outside the method definition nor can they be reassigned from inside a method definition.
+Method definition cannot directly access local variables initialized outside the method definition nor can they be reassigned from inside a method definition.
 Blocks can access local varibales initialized outside the block and can reassign the local varibale inside the block which is visible outside the scope of the block.
+Methods can access local variables passed in as arguments and through interaction with blocks.

 1. The `def..end` construction in Ruby is method definition.